uptane/deployment-considerations/README.md

 Uptane is a Joint Development Foundation project of the Linux Foundation, operating under the formal title of Joint Development Foundation Projects, LLC, Uptane Series.
 This project is managed by Prof. Justin Cappos and other members of the [Secure Systems Lab](https://ssl.engineering.nyu.edu/) at NYU.
 Contributors and maintainers are governed by the CNCF Community Code of Conduct.

-Uptane is supported by U.S. Department of Homeland Security grants D15PC00239 and D15PC00302.
+Uptane was initiated with support from U.S. Department of Homeland Security grants D15PC00239 and D15PC00302.
 The views and conclusions contained herein are the authors' and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the U.S. Department of Homeland Security (DHS) or the U.S. government.